Ukraine's occupied nuke plant faces possible staffing crunch

-KYIV, Ukraine (AP) — Russia plans to relocate around 2,700 Ukrainian staff from Europe's largest nuclear plant, Ukraine's atomic energy company claimed Wednesday, warning of a potential "catastrophic lack of qualified personnel" at the Zaporizhzhia facility in Russia-occupied southern Ukraine.
+KYIV, Ukraine (AP) — Russia intends to relocate around 3,100 Ukrainian staff from Europe's largest nuclear plant, Ukraine's atomic energy company claimed Wednesday, warning of a potential "catastrophic lack of qualified personnel" at the Zaporizhzhia facility in Russia-occupied southern Ukraine.

-Workers who signed employment contracts with Russia's nuclear agency Rosatom following Moscow's capture of the Zaporizhzhia plant early in the war are set to be taken to Russia along with their families, Energoatom said in a Telegram post.
+Workers who signed employment contracts with various affiliates of Russia's nuclear agency Rosatom following Moscow's capture of the Zaporizhzhia plant early in the war are the bulk of those set to be taken to Russia along with their families, Energoatom said in a Telegram post.

-Energoatom did not specify whether the employees would be forcibly moved out of the plant nor was it immediately possible to verify Energoatom’s claims about Moscow’s plan.
+Energoatom didn't specify whether the employees would be forcibly moved out of the plant.
+It also wasn't immediately possible to verify Energoatom’s claims about Moscow’s plan.

 Removing staff would “exacerbate the already extremely urgent issue” of staff shortages, Energoatom said.

+Before the war, the plant employed around 11,000 people.
+About 500 Russian troops are stationed at the site, while at least 1,500 others are based in the nearby city of Enerhodar, the Ergoatom representative said.

+The Russians have laid minefields around the plant and built defensive positions, the person said.

-The Moscow-installed governor of the region ordered civilian evacuations from the area last Saturday, including from the nearby city of Enerhodar where most plant workers live.
-The full scope of the evacuation order was not clear.
+The Moscow-installed governor of the region ordered civilian evacuations from the area last Saturday, including Enerhodar.
+The full scope of the evacuation order wasn't clear.

-Fighting near the plant has fueled fears of a potential catastrophic incident like the one at Chernobyl, in northern Ukraine, where a reactor exploded in 1986 and spewed deadly radiation, contaminating a vast area in the world's worst nuclear accident.
+Fighting near the plant has fueled fears of a potential catastrophe like the one at Chernobyl, in northern Ukraine, where a reactor exploded in 1986 and spewed deadly radiation, contaminating a vast area in the world's worst nuclear disaster.

 Zaporizhzhia is one of the 10 biggest nuclear plants in the world.
 While its six reactors have been shut down for months, it still needs power and qualified staff to operate crucial cooling systems and other safety features.

-Kremlin-installed authorities in the Zaporizhzhia region are accelerating their push to relocate local residents, including families of workers at the plant, due to an expected Ukrainian counteroffensive, Kyiv officials said.
+Kremlin-installed authorities in the Zaporizhzhia region are accelerating their push to relocate local residents, including families of workers at the plant, because of an expected Ukrainian counteroffensive, Kyiv officials said.

 Military analysts say Ukraine may focus the counteroffensive on the Zaporizhzhia region, trying to split Russian forces in two by pushing through to the Azov Sea coast in the south.